yukoba/nd4j/getstarted.md

 4. <a href="#ide">IDE for Java</a>
 5. <a href="#next">Next Steps</a>

-Installing these tools might take a few hours, so sit tight.
-This tutorial will guide you until you can run a few simple examples that illustrate how ND4J works.
+The full installation may take an hour or so, depending on the speed of your Internet connection.
+This tutorial will show you how to run a few simple examples that illustrate how ND4J works.

 <iframe width="750" height="560" src="//www.youtube.com/embed/D0TrW9ht2Qo" frameborder="0" allowfullscreen></iframe>